Some inequalities for the weighted log canonical thresholds: Introduction

-The remainder of this paper is organized as follows.
-In Section 2, we give the proof of Theorem \ref{le3..}.
-In Section 3, we prove Theorem \ref{th2}.
-Theorem \ref{th.} is proved in Section 4.
-Section 5 is devoted to prove Theorem \ref{th}.
+The paper is organized as follows.
+Section~2 is devoted to the proof of Theorem~\ref{le3..}.
+In Section~3, we establish Theorem~\ref{th2}.
+The proof of Theorem~\ref{th.} is presented in Section~4.
+Finally, Section~5 is dedicated to the proof of Theorem~\ref{th}.